reuk/wayverb/docs_source/hybrid.md

 The previous sections have looked at the theory and implementation of three different acoustic simulation techniques.
 The image-source method is accurate for early reflections, but slow for longer responses.
 The ray tracing method is inaccurate, but produces acceptable responses for "diffuse" reverb tails.
 The waveguide method models physical phenomena better than the geometric methods, but is expensive at high frequencies.
-By combining all three models together, accurate broadband impulse responses can be created, without requiring exceptional computing power.
+By combining all three models, accurate broadband impulse responses can be created, but for a much lower computational cost than would be possible with any individual method.

 This section will focus on the two most important factors governing the combination of modelling techniques.
 The first is positioning transitions: in